• Skip to primary navigation

 Biography

-Dr. Katherine “Kate” Davis is an Assistant Professor in the Department of Electrical and Computer Engineering at Texas A&M University.
-Dr. Davis has worked for the past 12 years on advancing cyber physical modeling and analysis capabilities in power systems.
-Prior to joining Texas A&M, Dr. Davis was a Software Engineer and Senior Consultant for PowerWorld Corporation.
-Dr. Davis was then with University of Illinois’s Information Trust Institute as a Research Scientist.
-Her expertise includes large scale modeling, analysis, and simulations of cyber-physical critical infrastructure, where she has particular interest in security-oriented control system analysis techniques.
-She has worked to facilitate transition to practice of state-of-the-art cyber-physical situational awareness capabilities for power utilities.
-She joined TAMU in July 2017.
+Dr. Kate Davis is an Associate Professor in the Department of Electrical and Computer Engineering at Texas A&M University.
+Dr. Davis’s work has pioneered significant enhancements to power system cyber-physical security by advancing cyber-physical modeling and analysis capabilities.
+Prior to joining Texas A&M in 2017, Dr. Davis was a Software Engineer and Senior Consultant for PowerWorld Corporation and with University of Illinois’s Information Trust Institute as a Research Scientist.
+Her expertise includes large scale modeling, analysis, and simulations of cyber-physical power system critical infrastructure, where she has particular interest in security-oriented control system analysis techniques.
+She also works to facilitate transition to practice of state-of-the-art cyber-physical situational awareness capabilities for power utilities.
+She was recognized as IEEE Senior Member (2018), received the Texas A&M Engineering Experiment Station Engineering Genesis Award (2019, 2024), and became a Texas A&M Engineering Experiment Station (TEES) Young Faculty Fellow (2021).
+She received the Texas A&M Dean of Engineering Excellence Award for Associate Professor (2024).
+She leads the Resilient Energy Systems Lab (RESLab), the cyber-physical emulation testbed created by her group, fully functional since 2020.
+Dr. Davis is a licensed Professional Engineer in the State of Texas.

 Education